Best Things to Do in Madrid, Spain

 Madrid Recommendation #10 – Tapas Tour with Adventurous Appetites

 No trip to Madrid is complete without sampling the local cuisine.
-I’ve twice booked the tapas tour with Adventurous Appetites.
+And I’ve twice booked the tapas tour with Adventurous Appetites.
 (Tapas are traditional Spanish “small plates” or appetizers that range from simple snacks to exotic dishes.
 There’s something to suit all tastes, and of course you get to sample the drinks menu, as well.)

 The company was founded by British expat James Fraser, who curates a 4-hour tour of local restaurants known for their specialty foods.
 The night typically runs from 20:00 to midnight and stops at four establishments, each of which is about a 15-minute walk from the next stop.
 Along the way James or one of his colleagues answers all your questions, shares entertaining stories, and educates you about Spanish food and culture.
 It’s a fun night out that appeals to all ages, and along the way you get to see Madrid by night.